UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 > > by editing one of the facets to match another.
 (DOI, PMCID, PMID; the two UDC's;).
 You should
 > > get down to 32 choices at the most.
 You could go lower if you have the domain knowledge necessary
 > > to combine more of the values.
 > >
+> > ### Combine publishers
+> >
+> > When you start, by performing a text facet you should see 6,983 distinct publishers.
+> > Going through all the choices individually to spot opportunities to reconcile data input can be very tedious.
+But OpenRefine has a powerful feature to make this task much easier.
+Click 'Edit cells', then choose 'Cluster and edit', and you will see several publishers that appear to be the same, but with small variations in the way they were recorded.
+Let's say you have reviewed all the suggestions and agree with them.
+You may `select all` and then, `merge selected & re-cluster`.
+After accepting the recommendations, note that the number of choices for publishers went down to 6,844.
+> >
 > {: .solution}
 {: .challenge}